7 Best Places to Live in New York with a Dog in 2025

 Bite statistics have also played a part in determining which breeds are considered the most dangerous.

-The American Veterinary Medical Association reported the results of a 20 years study that fatal dog bites involved these breeds.
+The American Veterinary Medical Association reported the results of a 20-year study that found fatal dog bites involved these breeds.

 However, collies and Jack Russell terriers were found to have a high rate of bites that resulted in serious injuries.